Ganrokh/100-days-of-code/log.md

 **Today's Progress:** More practice with forms in Vue.

 **Thoughts:** Forms are very easy to make.
 They feel easier to make in a framework than they do without one, probably because I think vanilla DOM manipulation has messy syntax.
 I still need to work more with events and $emit.

+### Day 88.5: Wednesday, April 24th, 2019

+**Today's Progress:** First look at Golang with the Tour of Go.

+**Thoughts:** I randomly had free time tonight, so I'm back for more programming!
+I didn't have the focus or the environment to work on a web dev project during this short time, so since I decided on Golang being my first backend language, I started the Tour of Go, which is a popular (and official) starter resource.
+To say the least, Go is very different from the languages that I have experience with (JavaScript, a little of Python, a little of Kotlin).
+I'm definitely going to need a course for this.